-Stephen Hawes Biography and Poems.
-This is biographical information on Stephen Hawes, one of the best poets of all time.
-This biography page also provides a link to poems written by Hawes, as well as, a video biography...if available.
+The biography of Stephen Hawes.
+This page has biographical information on Stephen Hawes, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Stephen Hawes (died 1523) was a popular English poet during the Tudor period who is now little known.
 He was probably born in Suffolk owing to the commonness of the name in that area and, if his own statement of his age may be trusted, was born about 1474.
 It has been suggested that he was an illegitimate son of the future Richard III.
 He was educated at Oxford and travelled in England, Scotland and France.
 On his return his various accomplishments, especially his most excellent vein in poetry, procured him a place at court.
 He was Groom of the Chamber to Henry VII, as early as 1502.
 According to Anthony Wood, he could repeat by heart the works of most of the English poets, especially the poems of John Lydgate, whom he called his master.
 He was still living in 1521, when it is stated in Henry VIII's household accounts that £6, 13s.
 4d. was paid to Mr Hawes for his play, and he died before 1530, when Thomas Field, in his Conversation between a Lover and a Jay, wrote "Yong Steven Hawse, whose soule God pardon, Treated of love so clerkly and well".
 His capital work is The History of Graunde Amour and la Bel Pucel, conteining the knowledge of the Seven Sciences and the Course of Mans Life in this Woride or The Passetyme of Pleasure, printed by Wynkyn de Worde in 1509, but finished three years earlier.
 It was also printed with slightly varying titles by the same printer in 1517, by J. Wayland in 1554, by Richard Tottel and by John Waley in 1555.
 Tottels edition was edited by T. Wright and reprinted by the Percy Society in 1845.. popular English poet during the Tudor dynasty period